ioam/svn-history/README.txt

 If PHP4, m4, bibtex, convert, and fig2dev are installed on your system (as in most Linux distributions), just change to the topographica directory and type "make doc reference-manual".
-(This step is only necessary when building from CVS; released versions include the documentation already built.)
+(This step is only necessary when building from SVN; released versions include the documentation already built.)

 Once the documentation has been built, load doc/index.html into your